Last Updated on

 Aside from being the largest meteorite impact site, it is also the oldest of this type of site in the world.
 The site was believed to have been formed 2000 million years ago after a meteorite hit the Earth and came into contact with the town of Vredefort.
 Due to the impact, this has resulted in the crater forming at the surface of the earth.
 Over the years, the natural transformation of the land had altered the site’s landscape.
 In fact, large dome shape structures had formed creating valleys in between them.
 This has resulted in what is now recognized by UNESCO as the Vredefort Dome.

 Since the Vredefort Dome was named a UNESCO World Heritage Site, it has been under serious property development in an effort to preserve what is left of the site (especially since natural factors had altered its landscape).
-The center portion f the Vredefort Dome is part of four different towns in Free State province of South Africa: Parys, Koppies, Venterskroon, and Vredefort.
+The center portion f the Vredefort Dome is part of four different towns in the Free State province of South Africa: Parys, Koppies, Venterskroon, and Vredefort.
 Of these four towns, Parys is known as the tourist hub and is also the largest town of the four.
-Meanwhile, Vredefort and Koppies are known for its agricultural activity.
+Meanwhile, Vredefort and Koppies are known for their agricultural activity.

 If you were to visit the Vredefort Dome, you will have plenty of activities to enjoy or do while in the area.
 You can try mountain biking, river rafting, river tubing, horse riding, hiking/walking, and abseiling.
 There are various paved trails near the Vredefort Dome that you can explore if you want to see what else you can find around the UNESCO site.